cachs1/blueOptima/README.md

 1. Edit crontab for automatic playbooks even if you add new server
 ```
   $ crontab -e
+  0 0 * * 0 ansible-playbook /home/ec2-user/terraform/ansible_templates/main.yml -u ubuntu
+  0 0 * * 0 ansible-playbook /home/ec2-user/terraform/ansible_templates/main.yml -u centos
-  0 0 * * 0 ansible-playbook "passed_in_hosts=tag_Ubuntu_Server" /home/ec2-user/terraform/ansible_templates/ubuntu.yml
+  0 0 * * 0 ansible-playbook /home/ec2-user/terraform/ansible_templates/main.yml -u ec2-user
 ```

 ## [Expand further]

-1. Make roles and save credentials on Ansible vault
-1. Create and run you playbooks while running terraform, creating a new infrastructure using "local-exec"
-2. Use SNS to push messages after playbook
+1. Any other OS added to your aws environment, you could just add a simple task to install python, pip, and name it on the block main.yml file so when ansible checks another OS it would run the task
+2. Use Regex for s3 upload of files
+3. Run Windows aws sdk for upload to s3 from within windows
+4. Better format on roles